Jacob Holt (basketball): Personal life

 Holt's mother is of Australian and Croatian heritage and his father is of Canadian and Dutch heritage.
 His mother's parents immigrated from Croatia to Australia and she was subsequently born in Sydney.
 At the time of signing with the Brisbane Bullets in May 2025, his Australian citizenship status was pending.
 By July 2025, he had obtained his citizenship.
+As of January 2026, he was in the process of also trying to get his Croatian passport.